Apotheosis, Home, Works

 Strap in, here we go...

 Chin in palm, idly tapping a pen, maybe you've had occasion in the past to wonder, "what is there to be said, about what's going on?".
 That is, in the most general sense.

 On such occasions, some variant of "I think, therefore I am", often strikes me as quite reasonable.

 There's a neat feeling of truth, when I lay an idea as a lens over my experience and I see a little clearer.
 A pleasing sense, that this idea better predicts the present having arisen from the past, and thus which futures may unfold from the present.

 I think, therefore I am... that seems right, my inner Rob Wiblin remarks.

-Let's see, what else is there to be said about what's going on?
+Let's see, what else is there to be said about what in general is going on?

 If I'm in the right mood, certain moments come to mind.
 That moment in that song, that scene from that movie, that time I looked into that person's eyes, and something vital in me hummed...

 When the walls of the maze dissolve crisp and clean, and glory is manifest.